mitchelldw01/omnirepo/README.md

     - `table`: The name of the DynamoDB table to use for cache locking.
 Omnirepo will not create this table for you.
     - `region`: The AWS region to use.
 You can omit this property to use the default region.

+> The DynamoDB table for remote caching should be configured with a string partition key named `WorkspaceName`.

 ```yaml
 # omni-workspace.yaml
 name: sample-project